ryanwhowe/php-binarytranscoder/README.md

 [![GitHub release](https://img.shields.io/github/release/ryanwhowe/php-binarytranscoder.svg)](https://github.com/ryanwhowe/php-binarytranscoder)

+###WARNING!!!
+####This Is a Breaking Change from the v1 branch
+The encoder and decoder have been changed to reverse the binary string that transcoded from the input array.
+This will allow for bitwise searches of the encoded integer values in a backwards compatible way.
+This will cause a breaking change from the v1 branch if this is used to decode any integers encoded by the v1 package.
+Any information encoded by the v1 package will need to be recoded.

 Convert integer values to binary arrays in a backwards compatible safe method

 While that might sound like a lot it is simply storing a php array of boolean values in an integer.
 This integer can be